 The general strike of January 27, 2011 and March 29, 2012, however, retained the character of the general strike of 2010 with anarchists, anti-capitalists, and marginalized youth rioting and carrying out sabotage.
 Anarchists and anarcho-syndicalists marched down Pau Claris from Gracia to Plaza Catalunya and set “fire to nearly every bank and luxury shop they passed,” (Gelderloos, page 287).
 They also attacked police, burned dumpsters, a starbucks, and a shopping mall.
 On October 31, 2012 anarchist unions held a general strike without the support of major unions.
 Blockades of burning tires were built, sabotage was carried out, and banks were attacked.

-The Seattle WTO protests of 1999 (also called the “Battle of Seattle”) are a prominent example.
+The Seattle WTO protests of 1999 (also called the “Battle of Seattle”) are another prominent example.
 On November 30, 1999, 40,000 people took to the street to protest the WTO Ministerial Conference (where members essentially collaborate to rob the world) being held at the Washington State Convention and Trade Center in Seattle, Washington.
 Key intersections were taken over by the Direct Action Network and militant anarchists in black bloc marched down Pike Street from 6th Avenue, blockading the streets.
 The activist blockades and lockdowns prevented delegates from the WTO from reaching the convention center and split the police forces in two.
 Police responded with pepper spray, tear gas canisters, and stun grenades.
 At 6th Avenue and Union Street, the crowd managed to repulse them.
 The black bloc smashed dozens of shops and police cars, catalyzing others to join and come noon, the ceremony at the convention center was canceled.
-Seattle mayor Paul Schell declared a state of emergency, initiated a curfew, and an unconstitutional “no-protest zone” that spanned 50 blacks.
+Seattle mayor Paul Schell declared a state of emergency, initiated a curfew, and an unconstitutional “no-protest zone” that spanned 50 blocks.
 At night the Governor Gary Locke called the National Guard to surround the “no protest zone”

 Gelderloos explains “When the union leaders refused to march downtown in an effort to help police restore order and segregate their supporters from the rioters, a large contingent of the labor march broke away and came downtown.
 Though labor leaders and supporters of nonviolence are loathe to admit this, they were mad and some of them were also smashing stuff – windows and newspaper boxes.
 And then just a lot of people not in black joining in as often happens.”
 The “Battle of Seattle” also had the effect of changing the discussion in US corporate media.
 “Antiglobalization” was a topic that could no longer be ignored and the corporate media had to at least address opposition to the WTO.
 Police chief of Seattle, Norm Stamper resigned and mayor Schell may have lost his 2001 mayoral primary reelection due to his handling of the affair.
 A total of $20 million in damage was done to store fronts if lost sales are included.
 It is clearer perhaps nowhere else than at protests of economic conferences of world leaders and protests of oil, gas, logging, and fracking operations that police work to protect the super rich at the expense of the rest of us as they are particularly vicious at these protests.